Everyone wants a better buying experience for configurable products.

 B2B eCommerce integrated to SAP.
 CPQ-ready.

-Corevist Commerce is a next-generation B2B eCommerce solution which includes prebuilt integration to SAP.
+The Corevist Platform is a next-generation B2B eCommerce solution which includes prebuilt integration to SAP.
 It covers product browsing, order placement, tracking, and account management—all with customer-specific SAP data and business rules enforced.

 When integrated with a CPQ solution, Corevist empowers your buyers and/or sales reps to configure products through self-service.
 With all relevant business rules enforced (for every product, every user), each order or RFQ posts to SAP 100% error-free.

-Corevist Commerce offers unique benefits for the B2B eCommerce portion of your SAP CPQ experience:
+The Corevist Platform offers unique benefits for the B2B eCommerce portion of your SAP CPQ experience:

 ✓ Day One Integrated.
 Our platform includes prebuilt, configurable integration to SAP.
 No duplication or synchronization of SAP data or business rules.

 ✓ Launch it tomorrow.
-Corevist’s unique methodology delivers critical functionality at GoLive under a fixed-bid implementation model.
+Corevist’s unique methodology delivers critical functionality at GoLive.

 ✓ We’ve got your back.
 As a managed provider implementing, hosting, and supporting our solution, we stick around for the long haul.